 Week 5

-Reflection: This was really stressful for us because we had to make our weekly progress in detail.
-Because of how hard it is to talk about days of the week knowing that there's not much problems to it it made it difficult to elaborate and expand to talk about the week.
-So what I did was just talked about the main points that I learned in class and will start elaborating more after class so that the blog work is done well.
-In the future I hope that I can remember small details that he talked about so that I could use to write in my weekly progress.
-I personally think this weekly progress is the benefit sure thing to us because it helps tracks what we've learnt and what we've done so that we know if we have the time or not to do classwork and discuss about the things we've learned in class.
+Reflection: This was really stressful for us because we had to make our weekly progress very detail.
+Because of how hard it is to talk about each days of the week knowing that there's not much problems to it it made it difficult to properly elaborate and expand to talk about the week.
+So what I did was focus on the main points that I learned in class and will start adding more detail after class so that the blog work is done well.
+In the future I hope that I can remember small details that the teacher talked about so that I could use to write in my weekly progress.
+I personally think this weekly progress is very useful and beneficial thing to us because it helps tracks what we've learnt and what we've done so that we know if we have the time or not to do classwork and effectively discuss about the things we've learned in class.